-We consider a wide range of CO2-equivalent concentration scenarios spanning maximum-concentrations of between 280 ppmv (i.e., pre-industrial levels) and 1100 ppmv, and spanning time-to-maximum of between ten and five hundred years.
+We consider a wide range of CO2-equivalent concentration scenarios spanning maximum concentrations of between 280 (i.e., preindustrial levels) and 1100 ppmv, and spanning time-to-maximum of between 10 and 500 yr.

 We emphasize that we do not consider the modeled climate responses to be optimized climate projections for the given scenarios.
-The purpose of the calculations is two-fold: firstly to show the ability of the model framework to make reasonable probabilistic forecasts for different concentration scenarios; and secondly, to explore how reducing uncertainty in model parameters changes the projected PDF of the climate response to different emissions scenarios.
+The purpose of the calculations is twofold: first to show the ability of the model framework to make reasonable probabilistic forecasts for different concentration scenarios; and second, to explore how reducing uncertainty in model parameters changes the projected PDF of the climate response to different emissions scenarios.
 We note also that for these simulations we have assumed an aquaplanet, so the temperatures refer to the ocean mixed layer temperature on such a planet.
 We discuss the impact of including a land fraction below.

-Figure 14a and b show the 5% and 95% bounds on the PDF of the maximum temperature reached for different concentration scenarios, all of the form shown in Figure ??
-The asymmetry of the PDFs is reflected in Figure 14, in that the upper 95% bound is more sensitive to variations in the maximum concentration than is the lower bound.
-Figure 14c and d show the effect of halving uncertainty in all model parameters on the 5% and 95% bounds of the climate projections.
+Figures 14a,b show the 5% and 95% bounds on the PDF of the maximum temperature reached for different parabolic concentration scenarios, examples of which are shown in Fig. 13.
+The asymmetry of the PDFs is reflected in Fig. 14, in that the upper 95% bound is more sensitive to variations in the maximum concentration than is the lower bound.
+Figures 14c,d show the effect of halving uncertainty in all model parameters on the 5% and 95% bounds of the climate projections.
 The range of climate projections for any given concentration scenarios narrows in response to the reduced uncertainty.
-However the 95% bound on the maximum temperature reached (i.e., panels a and c) is most sensitive to small changes in the maximum concentration reached.
+However the 95% bound on the maximum temperature reached (i.e., Figs. 14a,c) is most sensitive to small changes in the maximum concentration reached.

-As a guide for future climate projections, in Figure 14 we have superimposed (green arrows) the low, mid, and high values of CO2-equivalent concentrations projected for the year 2100 in IPCC07.
-Assuming the concentrations decline after 2100, the Figure allows us to estimate the bounds on the PDF of maximum temperature each of these IPCC scenarios would produce.
-The uncertainty in concentration scenarios encompass approximately a factor of two uncertainty in the climate response and therefore, at this point in time, dominate over parameter uncertainty in generating uncertainties in climate projections.
+As a guide for future climate projections, in Fig. 14 we have superimposed (arrows) the low, mid, and high values of CO2-equivalent concentrations projected for the year 2100 in S07.
+Assuming the concentrations decline after 2100, the figure allows us to estimate the bounds on the PDF of maximum temperature each of these Intergovernmental Panel on Climate Change (IPCC) scenarios would produce.
+The uncertainty in concentration scenarios encompass approximately a factor of 2 uncertainty in the climate response and therefore, at this point in time, dominate over the parameter uncertainty in generating uncertainties in climate projections.

-5 Limitations of Our Analysis
+5. Limitations of our analysis